You're reading

 How to measure whether your content is actually healthy

-In B2B, healthier signals include:
+Much healthier signals include:

 • Sales teams reusing content in live deals